gfonsego/IACD_PL/Project #1/lab_5/README.md

 * From: `mongodb://mongodb:27017/course-goals`
 * To: `'mongodb://mongo-service:27017/course-goals` where mongo-service is the name defined in the mongodb-service.yaml file.

-2. Build and push backend image with the change in backend code
+2. Build and push backend image with the changes in the backend code
 * docker build -t jmbp75/iacd_pl4_backend .
 * docker push jmbp75/iacd_pl4_backend